 Today’s workforce wants more than a desk by the window.
 They want a compelling reason to come into the office.
-And considering only 15 percent of the class of 2015 say they would prefer to work for large corporations, and 60 percent report they would rather work for a company with a “positive social atmosphere,” forward-thinking companies are moving quickly to not only create more dynamic office environments, but also to foster what they hope will be disruptive innovation that drives the future of their businesses.
+And considering only 15 percent of college graduates say they would prefer to work for large corporations, and 60 percent report they would rather work for a company with a “positive social atmosphere,” forward-thinking companies are moving quickly to not only create more dynamic office environments, but also to foster what they hope will be disruptive innovation that drives the future of their businesses.

 Enter “The Third Space”

 Popularized by urban sociologist Ray Oldenburg, The Third Space refers to the “public places on neutral ground where people can gather and interact.”
 The goal of Third Space design is to inspire employees and foster collaboration and conversation.
 With this thinking in mind, Viacom set out to bring this theory to life by redesigning two floors at its Times Square offices to create one communal working environment.